 Mrs. La Motte graduated with a M.A. in English, with a specialization in TESL, from Oklahoma State University.
 Over the past 20 years, she has worked extensively with international students both in domestic settings and abroad.
 She has experience teaching at the high school, collegiate and post-collegiate level.
 She also has a background in curriculum development, teacher training, and has written parent seminars.
 She has worked with principals and government officials implementing teacher training and assessment models in school districts across Nepal.
 She has a working knowledge of international curricula, and believes that students learn best in a supportive and nurturing classroom.

-Mrs. Lancer has filled the vital role of counselor for SVC International for seven years.
+Mrs. Lancer has filled the vital role of counselor for SVC International for eight years.
 She has a passion for helping our international students assimilate and thrive in their new environment.
 Her family has served as hosts to international students from Korea and Hong Kong.
 A graduate of California State University, Long Beach, Mrs. Lancer holds a degree in Psychology.